Testing Stationarity and Change Point Detection in Reinforcement Learning: Proposed Stationarity Test and Change Point Detection

-\section{Change Point Detection}
+\subsection{Change Point Detection}

-\change{In this section, we sequentially apply the proposed test for change point detection.
-We focus on identifying the most recent change point.
-As commented in the introduction, such a procedure can be naturally coupled with existing RL algorithms for policy learning in nonstationary environments.
-Specifically, given the offline data collected from $N$ subjects up to time $T$, we aim to learn a ``warm-up'' optimal policy that can be used for treatment recommendation for these subjects after time $T$.
-Due to the potential nonstationarity in the data, it is not desirable to apply existing Q-learning type algorithms to all the data.
-Our solution is to identify the most recent change point $T^*$ such that $\{Q^{ {opt}}_t\}_{T^*\le t<T}$ are close to $Q^{ {opt}}_T$ and apply Q-learning to the data subset $\{(S_{i,t},A_{i,t},R_{i,t})\}_{1\le i\le N, T^*\le t\le T}$.
-Such a procedure can be sequentially applied for online policy learning as data accumulate.
-See Section \ref{sec:num} for details. }
+Given the offline data collected from $N$ subjects up to time $T$, we aim to learn an optimal ``warm-up'' policy, i.e., the optimal policy that maximizes these subjects' long-term rewards starting from time $T$, until the reward or transition function changes.
+This goal aligns with our motivating mHealth study setting where the researchers want to design the best policy based on pre-collected data and extends the policy to the same group of subjects after the study ends.
+To this end, we focus on identifying the most recent change point $T^*$ such that $Q^{ {opt}}_{T^*}=Q^{ {opt}}_{T^*+1}=\cdots=Q^{ {opt}}_T$ and apply state-of-the-art Q-learning to the data subset $\{(S_{i,t},A_{i,t},R_{i,t})\}_{1\le i\le N, T^*\le t\le T}$ to learn $\pi^{opt}_T$.

-In the rest of this section, we propose a data-adaptive method to determine $T^*$.
-We begin by specifying a monotonically increasing sequence $\{\kappa_j\}_j$.
-We next set $T^*$ to be the location whose fitted value is smaller than the nominal level for the first time.
+To estimate $T^*$, we apply any of the three proposed tests to a sequence of candidate change points from the back.
+We start by specifying a monotonically increasing sequence $\{\kappa_j\}_j \subseteq (0, T)$ and apply the test to intervals $[T - \kappa_j, T]$.
+The estimator $\widehat{T}^*$ is then set to the candidate change point before the first rejection, i.e., $\widehat{T}^* = T - \kappa_{j_0-1}$ where the test is first rejected at $\kappa_{j_0}$.
 If no changes are detected, we propose to use all the observed data for policy optimization.